How to balance scalability and stability in cloud computing

 Advantages and disadvantages of distributed transaction processing and centralized transaction processing

-Transaction processing is a core feature of databases to ensure atomicity, consistency, isolation, durability (ACID).
+Transaction processing is a core feature of databases to ensure atomicity, consistency, isolation, and durability (ACID).
 Database systems need to process large numbers of concurrent transactions.
 To ensure efficient and independent parallel execution of concurrent transactions, technologies such as multiversion concurrency control (MVCC) and optimistic concurrency control (OCC) are developed.
 The key purpose of using these technologies is to ensure the order of concurrent transactions that access the same data records.
-This way, that the result of each transaction is returned as expected.
+This way, the result of each transaction is returned as expected.
 For example, transactions can be pending or rolled back to ensure the execution results are returned as expected.

 If the transactions are scheduled for central processing on one node, the order that the transactions are submitted is the order in which the transactions are executed.
 This helps you ensure strict external consistency.
 This is a benefit provided by centralized transaction processing.
 However, if centralized transaction processing is used in a distributed database, the scalability of transaction processing capabilities is restricted because transactions are centrally processed on one node.
-The range of the data on which the system can perform transactions on is limited by the range of the data that the single node can access.
+The range of the data on which the system can perform transactions is limited by the range of the data that the single node can access.
 The transaction processing capability of the entire system is also limited by the processing capability of the single node.